Auto-DL/Auto-DL/CONTRIBUTING.md

 ### Local development

-Auto-DL and it's packages can be developed locally.
+Auto-DL and its packages can be developed locally.
 For instructions on how to setup the repository you can [refer this](https://auto-dl.readthedocs.io/en/latest/installing.html).

 Once the entire environment is setup, you are all set to start developing.
 Before sending your pull request for review, make sure your changes are consistent with the guidelines and follow the [styleguides](#styleguides).